pandas-dev/pandas/doc/source/io.rst

    pd.read_csv(StringIO(data)).dtypes
    pd.read_csv(StringIO(data), dtype='category').dtypes

-Individual columns can be parsed as a `Categorical` using a dict specification
+Individual columns can be parsed as a ``Categorical`` using a dict specification

-.. ipython :: python
+.. ipython:: python

    pd.read_csv(StringIO(data), dtype={'col1': 'category'}).dtypes

 .. note::

    The resulting categories will always be parsed as string (object dtype).
-   Numeric categories can be converted using the :func:`pd.to_numeric` function.
+   If the categories are numeric they can be converted using the :func:`pd.to_numeric` function, or as appropriate, another converter such as :func:`pd.to_datetime`.

-   .. ipython :: python
+   .. ipython:: python

       df = pd.read_csv(StringIO(data), dtype='category')
       df.dtypes
       df['col3']
       df['col3'].cat.categories = pd.to_numeric(df['col3'].cat.categories)
       df['col3']
->>>>>>> undo type inference add docs and asv

 Naming and Using Columns